Interviews and commentary on digital psychology and enterprise execution

 What Industry Editors & Strategists Say

-His work shows that most digital problems are not technical problems.
-They are human problems that technology fails to account for.
+His work shows that many digital problems do not start as technical failures.
+They begin when technology ignores how people actually experience and perform their work.
 When organizations measure systems instead of experience, value quietly leaks away.

 “Stunning insights into the subject and all conveyed with a conversational style that has just carried me along.”